fomightez/may2015feng_gr_m/index.rst

    connecting_all_others
    overview
-   condensed initial steps for today genome of interest data acquistion
+   condensed initial steps for today genome of interest data acquisition
    Get a ChIP-Seq dataset
    Process the reads based on barcode
    Map the reads